Paul Luty

 Paul Graham Luty (5 May 1932 – 12 January 1985) was an English wrestler who later became a film and television actor.

 In 1973 Luty played window cleaner, Bert Henshaw on Coronation Street.
-Other television credits include Love Thy Neighbour (as Nobby Garside), A Sharp Intake of Breath, Emmerdale (Sid Pickles), Rosie (Chief Inspector Dunwoody), In Loving Memory (Tom Wrigley) and Porridge (Chalky).
+Other television credits include Kisses at Fifty, Love Thy Neighbour (as Nobby Garside), A Sharp Intake of Breath, Emmerdale (Sid Pickles), All Creatures Great and Small (as Bert Sharpe), Rosie (Chief Inspector Dunwoody), In Loving Memory (Tom Wrigley), Porridge (Chalky) and Dixon of Dock Green - Episode "Alice" (1976) (Alfie Tredwin).